 - Through the 1970s and ’80s, voluntary family planning programs were very effective in reducing birth rates fast, regardless of extreme poverty and low education levels, and without forced ‘population control’.
 Catholic, Islamic, Buddhist and Hindu countries have had successful programs.
 Examples are South Korea, Thailand, Costa Rica, Sri Lanka, Bangladesh, Iran, Tunisia and the Maldives.

-- Since international support for family planning fell in the mid-1990s, the fertility rate globally stopped going down.
+- Since international support for family planning fell in the mid-1990s, the fertility rate globally almost stopped going down.
 In some countries, it increased again.
 This is despite strong progress on economic development in Africa, girls’ education and infant mortality rates.